nasa/cumulus/docs/data-cookbooks/browse-generation.md

       Next: StopStatus
 ```

-Note that in the lambda, the event.config.cmr will contain the values you configured in the ```cmr``` configuration section above.
+Note that in the task, the event.config.cmr will contain the values you configured in the ```cmr``` configuration section above.

 * The Processing step in CookbookBrowseExample: